fperez/fperez.org-src/py4science/2008_siam/index.rst

   <08-07-HartCoopr.ppt>`_.

-* Robert Bradshaw - `Cython: A Python to C Compiler <SIAM___Cython.sws.pdf>`_ (this is just a PDF, the original Sage files can be found `here
+* Robert Bradshaw - `Cython: A Python to C Compiler <SIAM___Cython.sws.pdf>`_ (this is a static PDF, the original Sage files can be found `here
   <http://sage.math.washington.edu/home/robertwb/talks/siam-2008/>`_).

 * Kyle Mandli - `EagleClaw: Easy Access Graphical Laboratory for Exploring